Close Banner

 December, January, February

 The weather during Florida’s winter season can be unpredictable.
 Some days may have the most perfect weather — sunny and warm with a slight breeze and lower humidity.
-But the very next day, it could be cloudy and rainy as a cold front passes through and then the temperatures drop drastically overnight.
-It rarely stays below-freezing temperatures, but that doesn’t mean it won’t feel cold!
-In fact, Florida’s low winter temperatures actually tend to feel colder, compared to the same temperature in a drier climate, all thanks to humidity & how the moisture evaporates off your skin.
+But the very next day, it could be cloudy and rainy as a cold front passes through, and then the temperatures drop drastically overnight.
+It rarely drops below freezing, but that doesn’t mean it won’t feel cold!
+In fact, Florida’s low winter temperatures tend to feel colder compared to the same temperature in a drier climate, all thanks to humidity and how the moisture evaporates off your skin.
 It’s the same line of reasoning for why summer temperatures may feel hotter than the temperature really is, compared to the same temperature in a drier climate.

 The varying weather makes it much more difficult to pack for Disney World.
-We suggest you prepare for anything and everything, but wait to make any final decisions until right before you leave.
+We suggest that you prepare for everything, but wait to make any final decisions until just before you leave.
 That way, you can double-check the weather forecast to see if there are any cold fronts on the horizon.
-January is Florida’s coldest month of the year with an average high of 70 degrees Fahrenheit (20 degrees Celsius) and an average low of 50 degrees Fahrenheit (10 degrees Celsius).
+January is Florida’s coldest month of the year with an average high of 70 degrees Fahrenheit (21 degrees Celsius) and an average low of 40 degrees Fahrenheit (4 degrees Celsius).

 What to Pack